paladin-t/b8.plugins/README.md

 ## Plugins for [BASIC8](https://paladin-t.github.io/b8/)

-I've made many generic functionalities as built-in editors in BASIC8, and I've also been getting questions like, "hey, can you make an importer/exporter for x/y/z... format?"
-One of the reasons I created this repository is to reply these questions.
-I would prefer to make feature being specific to a particular aspect as scriptable plugin, instead of constant functionality.
-Since they might be changed very often or completely one-off, and not always used developing every disk.
-Moreover, it feels great to have the editors extendable, rather than limited to what I've provided.
+It's designed to contain the most commonly used features as built-in editors in BASIC8.
+I've also been getting questions like, "hi, can you make an importer/exporter for this or that format?"
+One of the reasons I created this repository is implementing some mechanism to simply and handily make operations BASIC8 doesn't offer.
+Obviously the title tells that "plugin" is that mechanism.

-This repository contains plugins for paintable assets that I consider as something between "generic to all" and "specific to one", thus might fit some of your frequently asked requirements; and necessary information for developing your own plugins.
+This repository contains plugins for paintable assets that I consider being between "generic" and "specific".
+It covers frequently asked requirements; and describes necessary information for developing your own plugins.

 ## Contents

-You can pick whatever you need, and ignore the rest.
-But some of the plugin scripts require modules in `common` as dependency, so it's recommended to keep that directory, it's also recommended to put reusable modules in it for your own plugins.
+You can pick anything you need here, and ignore others.
+But some of the plugin scripts require modules in `common` as dependency, so it's necessary to keep that directory, it's also recommended to put your own reusable modules inside it.

 * [`common`](common): common modules, imported by code in other directories
 	* [`utils.bas`](common/utils.bas)